mishkatuzzannatmoon/HIT237_group15/Group15_Assessment1.md

 1. Contribution & Grading
 - Each member will be assessed using structured peer evaluation for their individual performance towards the assessment.
 Core performance indicators will include attendance, reliability, communication, collaboration and quality of work.
-- Weekly meeting minutes will be documented to provide objective evidence for peer evaluation.
 - Each member will ensure their individual output meets the group’s requirements and deadlines.

 2. Communication